The department offers two majors and two minors:

 Since the earliest human civilizations, theatre and dance have been integral to the fabric of human communication.
 The process of performance is woven into personal, community, business, artistic, and religious life - and into the dialogue among the cultures and nations of the world.

-Theatre and Dance, as an academic discipline, draws upon the humanities, the social and natural sciences, and the professions.
+Theatre & Dance, as an academic discipline, draws upon the humanities, the social and natural sciences, and the professions.
 The curriculum is both conceptual and applied.
 Courses prepare for an in-depth exploration of one or more areas of inquiry.
 Teaching and learning methods combine lectures, seminars, workshops, production, and performance.
-Theatre and Dance at Gonzaga reflects the Catholic, Jesuit character and liberal arts tradition of the institution.
+Theatre & Dance at Gonzaga reflects the Jesuit Catholic character and liberal arts tradition of the institution.

 Students study and critically reflect on a broad range of literature, theatrical forms, and techniques in order to promote an active engagement with the foundations of our culture and to promote the formation of a character that reflects the faith and justice mission of Gonzaga University.
 The intended outcome of this study and reflection is to provide service to our audience and the broader community and to promote the pursuit for social justice.